xiyanghu/BHC/README.md

 This is a project of implementing Beyesian Hierarchical Clustering in Python.

+It can be installed using the command `pip install BHClustering `

 Heller, Katherine A., and Zoubin Ghahramani.
 "Bayesian hierarchical clustering."
 Proceedings of the 22nd international conference on Machine learning.
 ACM, 2005.

 ### ipython notebook files: